The ultimate guide to getting a tattoo in Thailand

 To sum up

 Overall, Thailand can be a wonderful place to get a tattoo if you’re looking to get one that stands out from the crowd.
 Whether you live locally or you’re traveling, it’s one of the best places in the world to find beautiful, eye-catching body art.
 There are an incredibly vibrant history and culture surrounding body modification present in Thailand, and it’s a worthwhile visit for any dedicated ink fan.

 If you are going to get a tattoo whilst visiting Thailand, it’s worth doing your research.
 Plan out your design accordingly, and if you’re going for a traditional tattoo then make sure you understand it’s symbolism.
 Check out your options for studios, and make sure that you’ve looked into how other people’s experiences with them was.
 Look into preparation beforehand, and aftercare as well- this will help preserve your tattoo and keep it healthy.

 Are you looking for more information about tattoos in Thailand?
 Do you want to find a wonderful studio to get tattooed at in Phuket?
 We would be more than happy to help.
 Pitbull Tattoo is host to a team of industry experts, and we’re dedicated to making sure that our customers get the best tattoos possible.

-If you’d like to get in touch with a member of our team to find out more, make sure to check out our website today so that we can help you.
+If you’d like to find out more, get in touch with a member of our team by using our contact form, over social media or phone.
 We’ve got artists that cover every style of art, and we’re happy to help design any custom pieces that you might fancy.